diego0020/lab_vision/lab8_cnn/README.md

 - Matlab 2014a
 - Fedora Core 21

 We will use the GPU accelerated version of MatConvNet.
-We will give you back your trained network and the results.
+If everythin runs smoothly, and the justification of your network is sound, you will get a five.

 ## Bonus